-Where to see seals in Norfolk
+where to see the seals in norfolk

 Grey seals are the larger of the two species, with large speckles on their coats and longer pointed heads with parallel nostrils.
 The Common seals have a more rounded face with 'v' shaped nostrils.

-In the summer you might see Terns in the summer - mainly Common, Sandwich and Little Terns and also Arctic Terns.
+In the summer you might see Common Terns, Sandwich and Little Terns and also Arctic Terns.
 Many of them begin to arrive from West Africa in April and breed into the season.
 They make a small scrape in the shingle where they lay their eggs.

 On the sands you might also see Oyster Catchers, Ringed Plovers, Turnstones and Dunlin.
 During the winter months, you might see numbers of duck and geese including Mallard, Widgeon, Teal, Pintail, Pinkfooted Geese.
 Greylag and Brent Geese usually arrive from October onwards.

 There are also seal trips from Hunstanton to see the group of Common seals in the Wash, aboard amphibious vessels, The Wash Monsters.
 This area has a large expanse of shallow tidal sandbanks and is fed by four tributaries.

 There is a significant colony at Horsey and you might also see seals turning up in the water or on the beach around the Norfolk coast, in Wells harbour or on the sandbanks at Holkham, or you might spot them bobbing around at Sea Palling and other beaches on the eastern coast.
 Please, if you are watching the seals by land with your dog, please ensure Fido is well controlled – dogs and seals do not mix.

 There are also Summer trips from Great Yarmouth central beach to see the colony at Scroby Sands.